Transition distribution amplitudes and hard exclusive reactions with baryon number transfer: Definition and properties of nucleon-to-meson and nucleon-to-photon TDA s

 \mbox

-The methods based on exploiting the conformal symmetry of the Lagrangian of massless QCD (see Ref.~\cite{Braun:2003rp} for a review) turned out to be extremely efficient in solving the evolution equations (\ref{Eigenvalue_problem_H}).
-The evolution operator $\cal H$ commutes with the generators of the conformal group.
-Therefore, the conformal symmetry strongly constraints the set of the eigenfunctions of the evolution operator.
+The methods based on exploiting the conformal symmetry of the Lagrangian of massless QCD (see Ref.~\cite{Braun:2003rp} for a review) turned out to be extremely efficient in solving the evolution Eqs.~(\ref{Eigenvalue_problem_H}).
+The evolution operator $\mathcal H$ commutes with the generators of the conformal group.
+Therefore, the conformal symmetry strongly constrains the set of the eigenfunctions of the evolution operator.
 In the case of the two-body operator the conformal symmetry completely determines the solution of the evolution equations.
 However, in the case of three-body operators the conformal symmetry is not sufficient to uniquely determine the solution.
 It provides the solution up to an arbitrary function of one variable.

 To take full advantage of the consequences of conformal symmetry for the general solution of Eq.~(\ref{Eigenvalue_problem_H}) one decomposes the corresponding eigenfunctions over a suitable basis of conformal polynomials.
 There are several choices for conformal basis.
-For example, in Refs. \cite{Peskin:1979mn} an expansion over the set of the Appel polynomials \cite{Bateman:100233} was employed.
+For example, in Refs.~\cite{Peskin:1979mn} an expansion over the set of the Appell polynomials \cite{Bateman:100233} was employed.
 However, a better suited basis was proposed in \cite{Braun:1999te}.
 In the following we adopt this latter form of the conformal basis.
-The conformal expansion is performed with respect to the functions $\Psi^{(12)3}_{N,n}$: \be \Psi^{(12)3}_{N,n}(y_1,y_2,y_3)=(N+n+4)(y_1+y_2)^n P_{N-n}^{(2n+3,1)}(y_3-y_1-y_2) C_n^{\frac{3}{2}} \left( \frac{y_1-y_2}{y_1+y_2} \right). \ee Here $ P_{N-n}^{(2n+3,1)}(\ldots)$ stand for the Jacobi polynomials and $C_n^{\frac{3}{2}}(\ldots)$ are the Gegenbauer polynomials \cite{Bateman:100233}.
+The conformal expansion is performed with respect to the functions $\Psi^{(12)3}_{N,n}$: